History of the Jews in Russia: Overview and background

 The largest group among Russian Jews are Ashkenazi Jews, but the community also includes a significant proportion of non-Ashkenazi from other Jewish diaspora including Mountain Jews, Sephardi Jews, Georgian Jews, Crimean Karaites, Krymchaks and Bukharan Jews.

 The presence of Jewish people in the European part of Russia can be traced to the 7th–14th centuries AD.
 In the 11th and 12th centuries, the Jewish population in Kiev, in present-day Ukraine, was restricted to a separate quarter.
 Evidence of the presence of Jewish people in Muscovite Russia is first documented in the chronicles of 1471.
 Since the reign of Catherine II in the 18th century, Jewish people were restricted to the Pale of Settlement (1791–1917) within Russia, the territory where they could live or to which they could immigrate.
 The three partitions of Poland brought much additional territory to Russia, along with the Jews who were long settled in those lands.
 Alexander III of Russia escalated anti-Jewish policies.
-Beginning in the 1880s, waves of anti-Jewish pogroms swept across different regions of the empire for several decades.
+Beginning in the 1880s, waves of anti-Jewish pogroms swept across different regions of the empire for several decades, spurring in part a great outward migration.
 More than two million Jews fled Russia between 1880 and 1920, mostly to the United States and Palestine.
-The Pale of Settlement took away many of the rights that the Jewish people of the late 17th century Russia had enjoyed.
+The Pale of Settlement took away many of the rights that the Jewish people of late 17th-century Russia had enjoyed.
 At this time, the Jewish people were restricted to an area of what is current day Belarus, Lithuania, eastern Poland and Ukraine.
-Where Western Europe was experiencing emancipation at this time, in Russia the laws for the Jewish people were getting more strict.
-They were allowed to move further east, towards a less crowded region, though it was only a minority of Jews who took to this migration option.
+Where Western Europe was experiencing Jewish emancipation at this time, in Russia, the laws for the Jewish people were getting ever-more oppressive.
+They were allowed to move further east, towards a less crowded region, though only a minority of Jews took this migration option.
 The sporadic and often impoverished communities were formed in small settlements known as shtetls.

 Before 1917 there were 300,000 Zionists in Russia, while the main Jewish socialist organization, the Bund, had 33,000 members.
 Only 958 Jews had joined the Bolshevik Party before 1917; thousands joined after the Revolution.
 The chaotic years of World War I, the February and October Revolutions, and the Russian Civil War had triggered social disruption that led to antisemitism.
 Some 150,000 Jews were killed in the pogroms of 1918–1922, 125,000 of them were killed in Ukraine, 25,000 were killed in Belarus.

 The Jewish section of the Communist Party considered the use of the Hebrew language "foreign" and "non-vernacular" and the teaching of Hebrew was replaced with the teaching of Yiddish.